grafana/plugin-actions/bundle-types/README.md

 - `entry-point`: The location of types file to bundle.
 Defaults to `"./src/types/index.ts"`.
 - `ts-config`: A path to the tsconfig file to use when bundling types.
 If
 - `node-version`: The version of node to use with the action.
 Defaults to `20`.
+- `plugin-json-path`: The path to your plugins `plugin.json` file.
+Used to extract the plugin id.
+Defaults to `"src/plugin.json"`.
+- `package-json-path`: The path to your plugins `package.json` file.
+Used to extract the plugin version.
+Defaults to `"package.json"`.